 Impacts associated solely with natural flows and exempt-only pumping increase substantially as the droughts deepen and become more extreme.
-Figure 5-10, depicting a recurrence of the DOR, shows that DO concentration with the HCP measures, including DO re-aeration from spring-run improvements (a measure of the Barton Springs Pool HCP) and DO augmentation (a mitigation of this HCP)22, is not much different than DO concentration without the Covered Activities (exempt-only pumping).
-Figure 5-10 shows that DO concentration with the HCP measures including DO re-aeration from spring-run improvements and DO augmentation (dashed line in Figure 5-10) matches or exceeds the DO concentration of the exempt-only pumping scenario indeed, the average DO concentration for both pumping scenarios during the DOR is 4.8 mg/L. However, during the months of lowest springflow (July and August 1956), the scenario of HCP pumping including DO re-aeration from spring-run improvements and DO augmentation results in DO concentration about 1 mg/L below that of the exempt-only pumping scenario.
+Figure 5-10, depicting a recurrence of the DOR, shows that DO concentration with the HCP measures, including DO re-aeration from spring-run improvements (a measure of the Barton Springs Pool HCP) and DO augmentation (a mitigation of this HCP), is not much different than DO concentration without the Covered Activities (exempt-only pumping).
+Figure 5-10 shows that DO concentration with the HCP measures including DO re-aeration from spring-run improvements and DO augmentation (dashed line in Figure 5-10) matches or exceeds the DO concentration of the exempt-only pumping scenario-indeed, the average DO concentration for both pumping scenarios during the DOR is 4.8 mg/L. However, during the months of lowest springflow (July and August 1956), the scenario of HCP pumping including DO re-aeration from spring-run improvements and DO augmentation results in DO concentration about 1 mg/L below that of the exempt-only pumping scenario.
 However, the model conservatively correlates flow and DO concentration (Porras, 2014) and assumes only modest gains from DO augmentation of about 0.5 mg/L. The conservatively low DO concentrations and assumed modest gains from DO augmentation reinforce the importance of the conservation measures in avoiding, minimizing, and mitigating decreases in DO and accompanying take.

-As Because, as suggested in Figure 5-10, the Covered Activities under the pre-HCP management scenario represents a dire adverse situation for the Covered Species, possibly including extirpation.,-Aany groundwater management measures that minimize ander mitigate take, likesuch this HCP's conservation measures, such that the situation is less adverse than it otherwise would be, generally should not generally be considered asto appreciably increasing reduce the likelihood of survival and recovery of the species, rather than decreasing such likelihood.
-This assertion is germane even if those beneficial actions otherwise might jeopardize survival and recovery of the species.-The HCP for the Edwards Aquifer Recovery Implementation Plan (EARIP) in the San Antonio segment of the Edwards Aquifer reached a similar conclusion.
+As suggested in Figure 5-10, the Covered Activities under the pre-HCP management scenario represent a dire adverse situation for the Covered Species, possibly including extirpation.
+Any groundwater management measures that minimize and mitigate take, like this HCP's conservation measures, such that the situation is less adverse than it otherwise would be, generally should be considered as appreciably increasing the likelihood of survival and recovery of the species, rather than decreasing such likelihood.
+The HCP for the Edwards Aquifer Recovery Implementation Plan (EARIP) in the San Antonio segment of the Edwards Aquifer reached a similar conclusion.